 We have tens of thousands of happy customers using Plato 170 Shear Cutters all over the world.
-So many, in fact, that counterfeiters sometimes try to get in on the act.
-As much as we try to police the marketplace, it is important that customers buy Plato 170 Shear Cutters only from authorized sources to ensure they get quality, reliable tools.
-At times, we have received complaints about cutters breaking apart only to find out they were counterfeit.
+So many, in fact, that counterfeiters sometimes try to exploit this demand by selling low-quality, knock-off Plato 170 Shear Cutters to unsuspecting customers.
+As much as we try to police the marketplace, counterfeiters will always exist in some capacity.
+It is important that customers buy Plato 170 Shear Cutters only from authorized sources to ensure that they get quality, reliable tools.
+At times, we have received complaints about cutters breaking apart only to find out that the faulty products were counterfeit.

 The unfortunate truth about Amazon, eBay, Alibaba, and other web retailers, is they are rife with counterfeit products.
-Scrolling through Amazon listings for “Plato 170”, I spotted 13 fake Plato cutters on the first page!
-Rest assured that we are taking whatever action we can, but by the time we do, some unlucky customers may have already wasted money on an inferior, unreliable product.
+Scrolling through Amazon listings for “Plato 170”, we spotted 13 fake Plato cutters on the first page!
+Rest assured that we are taking the appropriate actions to remove these counterfeit products.
+However, by the time that we are successful in doing so, some unlucky customers may have already wasted their money on an inferior, unreliable product.
 DON’T LET THAT BE YOU!

 There are ways to identify counterfeits, some obvious and many very subtle.
 We can’t provide you with a complete list since it would also serve as a how-to guide to make counterfeit cutters.
 However, in this post, we'll cover a list of things you can look for to spot a fake Plato 170 Shear Cutter BEFORE you buy.